Spreadex vs LegacyFX Comparison

 Which brokers offers more tradeable asset classes, Spreadex or LegacyFX?

-Spreadex offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Spreadex offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Spreadex has 2000, compared to 425 from LegacyFX.

 Can I trade cryptocurrency with Spreadex or LegacyFX?